qbalsdon/qbalsdon.github.io/docs/_posts/2022-03-16-dev-interview.markdown

 Ask questions
 </button>
 <div id="section_questions" class="content">
 Asking questions is probably one of the most important things you can do as a candidate.
 It tells your interviewer you are interested in the conversation and the role.
 It's a great tool for understanding people better and showing you aren't simply a "one person show."
-It's also a great tool for flipping a particularly difficult question:
+It's also handy for flipping a particularly difficult question:
 <br/><br/>
 <i>Q: Can you tell me about the Android Activity lifecycle?</i><br/>
 A: I know onPause, onResume, onCreate and onDestroy, I know that's not everything, but these are what I focus on in my day-to-day<br/>